 Railway operations can potentially suffer significant damage resulting from natural disasters, human errors, crime, terrorism, or other factors.

 JR East regards ensuring safety as a major issue that fundamentally underpins its operations.
-Based on its five-year Safety Plan 2008, JR East is taking measures to build a railway with high safety levels by addressing infrastructural and operational issues.
+Based on its fiveyear Safety Plan 2008, JR East is taking measures to build a railway with high safety levels by addressing infrastructural and operational issues.

-Specifically, JR East's safety-related efforts involve replacing and upgrading railcars and facilities and installing Automatic Train Stop devices (ATS-P and ATS-Ps types) that prevent train collisions and as well as excessive speeds on the curved sections of tracks and other such areas.
-Further, since the Great Hanshin-Awaji Earthquake in January 1995-and based on lessons learned from other temblors, such as the Niigata Chuetsu Earthquake-JR East has accelerated quake countermeasures, such as the implementation of engineering projects to reinforce tunnels and elevated railway tracks.

-In addition, JR East is upgrading equipment and conducting accident awareness campaigns to prevent accidents at railway level crossings as well as working to prevent rain-related damage, with particular attention to the Tokyo metropolitan area.
+Specifically, JR East's safety-related efforts involve replacing and upgrading railcars and facilities and installing Automatic Train Stop devices (ATS-P and ATS-Ps types) that prevent train collisions as well as excessive speeds on the curved sections of tracks and other such areas.
+Further, based on lessons learned from such temblors as the 2004 Niigata Chuetsu Earthquake, JR East has accelerated quake countermeasures, such as the implementation of projects to reinforce tunnels and elevated railway tracks.
+JR East has begun implementing derailment countermeasures, including those to upgrade railcars and ground equipment and otherwise minimize the damage resulting from derailments.
+In light of the derailment that occurred on the Uetsu Line on December 25, 2005, JR East is continuing research to clarify the causes of the accident while also proceeding with the installation of wind speed measurement equipment and windbreak fences.
+In addition, JR East is upgrading equipment and conducting accident awareness campaigns to prevent accidents at railway crossings as well as working to prevent rain-related damage, with particular attention to the Tokyo metropolitan area.